Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

-The spectral flow refers to the evolution of ${\rm Spec}\big (\hat{h}(t)\big )$ under the adiabatic deformation, hence it is a measure of charge pumping.
-A very general definition and quantitative characterization of the spectral flow can be found in \cite{CPRS2006}, within the framework of Brewer index on von Neumann algebras.
-Here we provide a definition of net spectral flow based on a more physical picture.
+The surface spectral flow refers to the evolution of ${\rm Spec}\big (\hat{h}(t)\big ) \cap \bm G$ under the adiabatic deformation and it is a measure of charge pumping.
+A general definition and quantitative characterization of the spectral flow can be found in \cite{CPRS2006}, within the framework of Brewer index on von Neumann algebras.
+We provide a definition of net surface spectral flow based on a more physical picture.